juliebro/orca-sightings-api/docs/tutorials/quickstart.md

 4. Click **Send**.

+## Step 4: View the response

-The response pane should look like this:
+The response pane should show all sightings and look like this:

 ```json
 [